-For the past 30 years, I have had the privilege to work in leadership positions at nonprofit organizations from local through international arenas.
+For the past 30 years, I have had the privilege of working in leadership positions at nonprofit organizations from local through international regions.
 I’ve also worked as a consultant for nonprofits doing strategic planning, staff and board development, and fundraising.

 I know first-hand what it’s like to run programs, engage in advocacy, and have to raise money so that program costs and overhead are met.
 Now I’m on the other side, making grants to organizations that are both similar and different to the ones for which I worked.

 When thinking about fundraising from the nonprofit side, I imagine myself standing in front of a wall, at a dry spigot, with an empty bowl in my hands.
 The handle controlling that spigot is on the other side of the wall from which the spigot protrudes.
 There is someone on the other side of that wall who will, or will not, turn on the tap to let the water (money) flow.
 What, I wonder, can I do to impress the person behind the wall enough to get them to turn the handle?
 Is it metrics?
 A good story with a happy ending?
 A clear, descriptive logframe?
 An impeccable profit and loss statement?
 A great proposal?
 A perfect budget?
 A colorful, on-line annual report?